Florek42/Florek42/README.md

 - 🔭 I’m currently working on **My blog and Day planning app and accounting automation application**

-- 🌱 I’m currently learning **Django, Flutter, Dart, Kotlin and Java**
+- 🌱 I’m currently learning **Flask, Java and Python**

-- 💞️ I’m looking to collaborate on creating a Mobile App
+- 💞️ I’m looking to collaborate on creating a Mobile Apps in Swift or Kotlin

 - 👨‍💻 All of my projects are available at [https://github.com/Florek42](https://github.com/Florek42)